apache/creadur-rat/README.md

 Foundation.
 Join us at https://creadur.apache.org and read more about Apache Rat at https://creadur.apache.org/rat.

-*Release Audit Tool (Rat)* is a tool to improve accuracy and efficiency when checking releases.
+*Release Audit Tool (RAT)* is a tool to improve accuracy and efficiency when checking releases.
 It is heuristic in nature: making guesses about possible problems.
 It will produce false positives and cannot find every possible issue with a release.
 Its reports require interpretation.